MarsBased/handbook/sections/rituals.md

 In this platform (we're using Gather.town at the time of this writing), you're always invited to join a sort of virtual water cooler for 30 minutes of break.

+We like to celebrate certain milestones, like someone's Martian anniversary, their actual birthdays, the release of a big project or someone new joining the team.
+If there's nothing to celebrate, we will meet for an open agenda of online watercooler randomness.

 If you join, signal it with an emoji reaction to the Slack message so we know there's someone in there!

 ## Spotify contest

 Being a small company operating remotely means that we interact less frequently face-to-face than what most of us would like.

-We try to spice up Fridays by playing our Spotify contest we describe on this blog post: [A Team Bonding Activity for Remote Teams Using Spotify](https://marsbased.com/blog/2019/04/29/team-bonding-activity-remote-teams-using-spotify/).
+We used to spice up Fridays by playing our Spotify contest we describe on this blog post: [A Team Bonding Activity for Remote Teams Using Spotify](https://marsbased.com/blog/2019/04/29/team-bonding-activity-remote-teams-using-spotify/).
+Now, we just add songs to a monthly playlist because after five years, we sort of outgrew the contest and we wanted to be more chill about it.

-To register to the contest, click the shortcut button on the MarsBased Slack chat bar, select the Spotify contest > sing up to the contest.
-If you have any trouble finding your Spotify ID, [check this tutorial](https://github.com/MarsBased/spotify-slack-bot/wiki/Get-the-correct-spotify-id).
-Add your song to [Martian Friday Playlist - Current Edition](https://open.spotify.com/playlist/4ofbgCTHsdrm7OWEjcxDUJ?si=c501738dbd574253).
-To avoid repeating songs, check the [Martian Friday Playlist Archive](https://open.spotify.com/playlist/6Fuql3xuG8pmRPqrD2QChm?si=83a48b5c0318436e) before submitting yours!
+Check Basecamp for the links to the playlists or ask around on the #random channel.

 ## Reading, drawing and other challenges